yuanming-hu/exposure/README.md

 # Disclaimer
  - This project is **NOT** built to take place of human artists, instead, we aim to provide better tools for artists, and many other people who are interested in digital photography.
- - I recently upgraded components of `Exposure` e.g. (`Python` 2 to 3, `tensorflow` 1.0 to 1.6, `OpenCV` 2 to 3 etc.) to make future maintainance easier.
+ - I recently upgraded components of `Exposure` e.g. (`Python` 2 to 3, `tensorflow` 1.0 to 1.6, `OpenCV` 2 to 3 etc.) to make future maintenance easier.
 However, I have done only a basic pass of testing, even though some upgrades contains breaking changes.
 This means this open-source version may have issues related to these upgrades.
 Please let me know if you find any problems!

 # Related Research Projects and Implementations
  - [Pix2pix and CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)